Top 10 Best Cars For Dogs

 - Handling could be better

-- Rivals offer better engine ranges
+- Rivals offer a better range of engines

 Land Rover Discovery